 - How well does the school, through its distinctive Christian character, meet the needs of all learners?

 - What is the impact of collective worship on the school community?

 - How effective is the Religious Education? (in VA schools and academies)

 - How effective are the leadership and management of the school as a Church school?

 We are very proud of our SIAMS inspection outcomes.
-In our June 2014 inspection we were graded as an Outstanding church school.
+In our 3rd July 2019 inspection, we were graded as an excellent church school.

 Further information on SIAMS Inspections can be found here.